 Zinc is also important for the formation of DNA and for cell growth.
-It helps to heal tissue that has been damaged, create proteins your body needs, and maintain healthy immune system function.
+It helps support the body’s ability to heal tissue that has been damaged, support your ability to create proteins your body needs, and maintain healthy immune system function.

 If you don’t get enough zinc from whole grains, seeds, and nuts, you can find it in dietary supplements or vitamin supplements.

 If it’s energy you want, you need to make sure to get plenty of B vitamins.

 There are many important B vitamins that your body needs: